The Voice for Texas Architecture

 Charge: To review and recommend a budget for the next fiscal year for adoption by the Board of Directors; to study long-term budget needs; to perform other duties as may be assigned by the Executive Committee.

-Chair: Eric Brooks, AIA
+Chair: Dana Walton, AIA

 Nominating